Maths

 Support for children

-Children are supported through a pre-teach using the strengthen activities, same day intervention, mixed ability groupings, the use of manipulatives and more time spent at the concrete stage, strengthen activities from the scheme of work, homework and reading support.
-Children follow the same curriculum regardless of SEND need providing a progressive and inclusive approach to maths.
+Children are supported through a pre-teach, same day intervention, mixed ability groupings, the use of manipulatives and more time spent at the concrete stage, strengthen activities from the scheme of work, homework and reading support.
+In this way we provide a progressive and inclusive approach to maths.

 Challenge for children

 The focus is on enrichment before acceleration.
 Pupils are expected to have mastered the knowledge being taught before moving on.
 During the Discover task children are asked to demonstrate their solution in another way, explain their method to a friend or in a note explaining their thinking or evaluate the most efficient method.
 During the Practice section, children are encouraged to work through all the questions.
-Once finished they can pick one of the following activities: pick their favourite calculation and write a story for it- like in the Discover task, use the provided Deepen activities, pick a question and writing a note explaining what they have done or answering a question from the NCETM Mastery Materials.
+Once finished they can pick one of the following activities: the provided Deepen activities, pick a question and writing a note explaining what they have done or answering a question from the NCETM Mastery Materials.

 Student Login